Susser Petroleum jumps on NYSE debut

-Retail fuel distributor Susser Petroleum Partners LP's SUSP.N common units rose as much as 16 percent on market debut, a day after the company priced its initial public offering slightly below the top end of its expected range.
+Sept 19 Retail fuel distributor Susser Petroleum Partners LP's common units rose as much as 16 percent on market debut, a day after the company priced its initial public offering slightly below the top end of its expected range.

 It said it expects to use the proceeds to repay its parent company for capital expenditures and to buy about $147 million of securities to be used as collateral to secure a term-loan.